 The Welcome Way

-Did you know that The Welcome Way is a circular 28 Miles long distance walk joining three Walkers are Welcome towns in West-Yorkshire?
-And that Bingley joined later on with another 9 miles route?
+Did you know that The Welcome Way is a circular 36 Mile long distance walk joining four Walkers are Welcome towns in West-Yorkshire?
+And that Bingley joined later on to add another 9 miles to the route?

 The towns included in this route are: